-All children new to the school are provided with a buddy.
-If the child speaks little or no English the buddy is carefully chosen, when possible a child who speaks the new child’s mother tongue.
+All children who are new to the school are teamed up with a buddy.
+If the child speaks little or no English, the buddy may be a student who speaks the new student's mother tongue.

-Whilst the child is acquiring the necessary survival English, the EAL specialist will also be working on the understanding of the language necessary to access the curriculum topics being covered in class.
+Whilst the child is acquiring survival English, the EAL specialist will also be working with the child to develop their understanding of the language necessary to access the curriculum topics being covered in classes.

-Parents are encouraged to stay in regular contact with both the class teacher in Primary and the Form Tutor in Secondary as well as the EAL specialist as the children settle into their new school.
+Parents are encouraged to stay in regular contact with both their child’s class teacher in primary and their Form Tutor in secondary as well as the EAL specialist as their child settles into our school.
 This is especially important in the first few months.